-Alarms are transmitted to the Central Office, from the Signal Stations or Boxes, by pulling a slide in the box.
+Alarms are transmitted to the Central Office, from the Signal Stations, or Boxes, by pulling a slide in the box.
 The police-officers and one other person resident near each station have keys to the boxes.
-There are 319 fire-alarm boxes in connection with the head-quarters, numbered variously from 2 to 746.
-Seven of these boxes are supplied with a "keyless door."
+There are 354 fire-alarm boxes in connection with the head-quarters, numbered variously from 2 to 812.

-ALARMS are sounded by striking the number of the box upon the Alarm Bells and upon the Gongs in the Engine-Houses for three rounds.
+ALARMS are sounded by striking the number of the box upon the alarm-bells, and upon the gongs in the engine-houses, for three rounds.